honeycombio/refinery/tools/convert/config.md

 are used to identify events that are part of the same trace.

-### TraceIDFieldNames
+### Trace

-TraceIDFieldNames is the list of field names to use for the trace ID.
+Trace is the list of field names to use for the trace ID.

 The list of field names to use for the trace ID.
 The first field in the list that is present in an incoming span will be used as the trace